-Classrooms are supported by master, lead, and assistant teachers along with The Ohio State University student interns and volunteers.
+Classrooms are supported by master and lead teachers along with The Ohio State University student assistants, interns and volunteers.

 The master teacher is the instructional lead for a classroom and is responsible for ensuring the quality of the instruction provided.
 Master teachers manage the dynamics among educators and children in the classroom.
 They use data to inform instruction and to address any needs or concerns for individual students.
 Master teachers have a sound understanding of child development and pedagogy, and they work as part of an effective team to provide high-quality instruction based on objective observational assessments.
 A bachelor’s degree in early childhood or a related field is required.